Prospects for the detection of gamma rays using Cherenkov telescopes enhanced by a ground array observatory: Other benefits of hybrid detection

 \section{Other benefits of hybrid detection}

-Besides the improvement of $\gamma$/h separation of SST-1M when the information from SWGO-like array is at disposal, as illustrated in the previous section, we briefly discuss the following scientific benefits of a hybrid combination of SWGO with SST-1M telescope(s).
+Besides the improvement in $\gamma$/h separation of the SST-1M combined with information from the particle detectors, we stress additional scientific benefits of a hybrid combination of an array like SWGO and SST-1Ms.

-\begin{itemize} \item {\bf Primary Identification}: a multi-parameter combination of primary-sensitive variables obtained from both techniques could improve the $\gamma$/h separation at all energies, not only above 10\,TeV as investigated in Section~\ref{sec:sensitivity}.
-Moreover, classification of charged cosmic-ray primaries can be studied.
-Important aspects could also be the cross-checks of the Machine-Learning predictions that are envisaged to be used for the air-shower reconstruction or $\gamma$/h separation at the SWGO by independent IACT methods. \item {\bf Energy Calibration}: around energies of about 10\,TeV, SST-1M telescopes operated at the SWGO site could provide an effective cross-calibration tool, offering better energy resolution (about 20\% in monocular mode and 15\% in stereo regime, see Ref.~ \citep{SST1M_performance_altitudes_icrc2025}) and lower systematic uncertainty (about 10\% or below as estimated in Ref.~\citep{SST-1M}).
-This could help to refine the absolute energy scale of the primary SWGO detector.
-In comparison, the main SWGO array is expected to achieve an energy resolution of about 15\% or worse, see Ref.~\citep{SWGO:2025taj}, and an energy-scale uncertainty of about 10\% or worse, which is strongly dependent on energy and observation time when inferred from the Moon-shadow method \citep{PhysRevD.104.062007}. \item {\bf Follow-up Observation}: the hybrid setup enables immediate follow-up observations by SST-1M on transient or variable sources detected by the wide-field SWGO, providing crucial spectral and morphological data due to its finer angular resolution (less than 0.15\textdegree~and 0.10\textdegree~in monocular and stereo regime, respectively, see Ref.~\citep{SST1M_performance_altitudes_icrc2025}), complementing the SWGO main array's survey capabilities with angular resolution of 0.12\textdegree~or worse as estimated in Ref.~\citep{SWGO:2025taj}.
-Although follow-up observations can be made from other sites as well, the integration of IACTs into SWGO can decrease the reaction time to seconds. \item {\bf Geometry Reconstruction}: in a combined analysis, the SST-1M data can constrain the air-shower geometry for energies $\sim$1--10\,TeV, where the SST-1M reconstruction is performing very well, see Ref.~\citep{SST1M_performance_altitudes_icrc2025}, potentially leading to an improvement in the overall angular resolution for coincident events.
-The core resolution of the main SWGO array reaching values below 10 meters above 3\,TeV, see Ref.~\citep{SWGO:2025taj}, together with the angular resolution of the SST-1M telescopes could provide significant improvement in the air-shower geometry reconstruction for the combined analysis.
-Another important aspect would also be an independent cross-check of the angular resolution of the SWGO array using the SST-1M telescopes. \end{itemize}
+Up to energies of about 10\,TeV, the SST-1M telescopes operated at the SWGO site could provide an effective cross-calibration tool, offering better energy resolution, see Fig.~\ref{fig:energy_resolution}, and lower systematic uncertainty (about 10\% or below as estimated in Ref.~\citep{SST-1M}).
+This could help to refine the absolute energy scale of the primary SWGO detector across the whole energy range.
+In comparison, the main SWGO array is expected to achieve an energy resolution of about 15\% or worse, see Ref.~\citep{SWGO:2025taj}, and an energy-scale uncertainty of about 10\% or worse, which is strongly dependent on energy and observation time when inferred from the Moon-shadow method \citep{PhysRevD.104.062007}.
+Around 10\,TeV, the most relevant part of SWGO is zone 1 due to its effective area.